 Science discoveries are an important part of the three year old class.
 We have some longer projects that promote patience and appreciation for the life cycle of plants and creatures.
 The children meet caterpillars in the spring, watch them eat, grow and eventually spin a chrysalis.
 They also plant seeds in pots and water them, put them in the sun and nurture them.
 The big payoff is when they see green stems break through the dirt and their gorgeous butterflies take flight.

 Alongside these more academic lessons, we strive to have the students express themselves, be creative and play outside.
 We offer a dress up center, interactive kitchen set, dolls, cars, blocks, and creative writing and drawing centers that we rotate throughout the school year to keep their interest.
 They are given an opportunity to strengthen and develop their fine and gross motor skills to prepare for the four year old program.
 We create an atmosphere where they develop independence by hanging up their backpacks, putting on their own coats and cleaning up after themselves.

 Throughout the school year we offer ample opportunities to allow our community of parents, grandparents and guardians to be a part of the students’ learning experience.
 We welcome and appreciate volunteers for holidays, birthday celebrations and special events.
 The children light up when their family members enter their classroom and the volunteers enjoy bringing their love and support.
 Our community of families is the backbone of our St. Paul’s tradition.

-From learning to sit and listen to running and playing, in St. Paul’s Threes class we work every day to foster a love of school.
+From learning to sit and listen to running and playing, St. Paul’s Threes classes work every day to foster a love of school.
 It is our passion and our responsibility to find a way to connect with your child in a way that is unique and nurturing.